Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/reference/glossary/network-terms.md

 ## Network address translation (NAT)

-*Network address translation (NAT)* is a method of mapping an *IP address* space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
+*Network address translation (NAT)* is a method of mapping an *IP address* space into another by modifying network address information in the IP header of packets while they're in transit across a traffic routing device.

 import ImageSwitcher from '@site/src/ImageSwitcher.js';